 For those who are thinking of climbing Mount Kinabalu, there are two broad choices you need to make to help you choose the best trip for you (based on permit availability of course):-

 Whether you go for a 2 day or a 3-day trip.
 The 2 days 1 night (2D1N) trip is the minimum time required to complete a Mount Kinabalu climb.
-For 3 days 2 nights (3D2N) standard trip option, you spend the first night at Kinabalu Park (foot of Mount Kinabalu) which usually helps climbers to acclimatize to the altitude.
+For 3 days 2 nights (3D2N) standard trip option, you spend the first night at Kinabalu Park (foot of Mt.
+Kinabalu) which usually helps climbers to acclimatize to the altitude.
 Choose your type of climbing package – Non-Ferrata (standard trip) or Via Ferrata.
 Via Ferrata offers an added adventure to your Mount Kinabalu climb and there are two Via Ferrata options to choose from – Walk the Torq or Low’s Peak Circuit.

-Climbing Mount Kinabalu is an option for those in good physical condition, up for a challenge and with strong willpower.
+Climbing Mt.
+Kinabalu is an option for those in good physical condition, up for a challenge and with strong willpower.
 You do not need mountaineering experience however, remember you are trekking up and down a mountain and not going for a stroll in a park.
-It is highly recommended you complete a physical training program for 1 – 2 months before climbing Mount Kinabalu.
+It is highly recommended you complete a physical training program for 1 – 2 months before climbing Mt.
+Kinabalu.
 This will help you get the most from your trek at this amazing location and enjoy the changing scenery and awesome views along the trail.

-Once you’ve climbed Mount Kinabalu you will have had a fairly challenging workout so expect your legs to be sore for a few days afterwards.
-Maybe plan in some chill-out time after your climb, a nice massage and maybe gentle excises like yoga or snorkelling.
+Once you’ve climbed Mt.
+Kinabalu you will have had a fairly challenging workout so expect your legs to be sore for a few days afterwards.
+Maybe plan some chill-out time after your climb, a nice massage and maybe gentle excises like yoga or snorkelling.
 You’ll also deserve a hearty meal or two and a celebratory drink ;-).